-rules.79 Given that large numbers of DHS facilities involve private contracts, the rules also mandate that when contracting for confinement of immigrants in non-DHS facilities, DHS must ensure that the contract requires the facility to comply with DHS's PREA rules.80 However, DHS cannot force Contract Detention Facilities (CDFs) to comply with PREA regulations without "altering existing contractual obligations."81 In addition, private organizations such as the Mexican American Legal Defense Fund have emphasized that there is a "disconnect" between DHS regulations and actual conditions in prisons because private contractors implement the rules (at private detention facilities) and are immune from Freedom of Information Act requirements, except when Immigration and Customs Enforcement (ICE) possesses these documents.82 Although CDFs assert that they comply with PREA inspection requirements, independent human rights groups have criticized the opaqueness of the CDF internal audit process, and the U.S. Civil Rights Commission reported that CDFs "lack accountability in complying with PREA inspection policies" because the CDF's compliance reports are unavailable to the public.83
+also include standards for staff training, inmate medical and mental health care, and reporting requirements, largely mirroring provisions in the DOJ PREA rules.
+80 Given that large numbers of DHS facilities involve private contracts, the rules also mandate that when contracting for confinement of immigrants in non-DHS facilities, DHS must ensure that the contract requires the facility to comply with DHS's PREA rules.81 However, DHS cannot force Contract Detention Facilities ("CDFs") to comply with PREA regulations without "altering existing contractual obligations."82 În addition, private organizations such as the Mexican American Legal Defense Fund have emphasized that there is a "disconnect" between DHS regulations and actual conditions in prisons because private contractors implement the rules (at private detention facilities) and are immune from Freedom of Information Act requirements, except when Immigration and Customs Enforcement ("ICE") possesses these documents.
+83 Although CDFs assert that they comply with PREA inspection requirements, independent human rights groups have criticized the opaqueness of the CDF internal audit process, and the U.S. Civil Rights Commission reported that CDFs "lack accountability in complying with PREA inspection policies" because the CDFs' compliance reports are unavailable to the public.84

-ICE requires all employees who have contact with detainees and all detentioncenter staff to receive sexual abuse training.84 The agency or facility then provides "refresher information" every two years.85
+ICE requires all employees who have contact with detainees and all detention center staff to receive sexual abuse training.85 The agency or facility then provides "refresher information" every two years.86

-The DHS PREA rules require facilities to alert all detainees to PREA policies, including zero tolerance for sexual assault and protection against retaliation after reporting abuse, and to provide PREA written materials in the detainee's native language.86 However, the Civil Rights Commission has documented ongoing problems.
-The Commission cites challenges in communicating PREA policies to detainees who speak indigenous languages, a lack of employees at detention facilities who can work with detainees with cultural barriers, and reluctance to report abuse because of the detention setting.87
+The DHS PREA rules require facilities to alert all detainees to PREA policies, including zero tolerance for sexual assault and protection against retaliation after reporting abuse, and to provide PREA written materials in the detainee's native language.
+However, the Civil Rights Commission has documented ongoing problems.
+The Commission cites challenges in communicating PREA policies to detainees who speak indigenous languages, a lack of employees at detention facilities who are equipped to work with detainees with cultural barriers, and reluctance to report abuse because of the detention setting.
+88

-The DHS PREA rules for ICE and Customs and Border Protection (CBP) facilities require that detainees have multiple avenues for reporting sexual assault to both the agency and outside groups, including the option for anonymous reporting.88 However, outside organizations such as the American Civil Liberties Union have complained that detainees at CBP holding centers (which house immigration detainees on a short-term basis) often do not have access to a telephone
+The DHS PREA rules for ICE and Customs and Border Protection ("CBP") facilities require that detainees have multiple avenues for reporting sexual assault to both the agency and outside groups, including the option for anonymous reporting.89 However, outside organizations such as the American Civil Liberties

-86. 6 C.F.R. § 115.33(a)-(b) (2023).
+^{80.} See 6 C.F.R. § 115 (2023); 28 C.F.R. § 115 (2023).